btb/CPIIMiniMem/README.md

 ## TODO

+More investigation of the possibility of using higher-density SIMMs.

 SIMM socket just a smidge too close to the ICs.
 They'll hit if the ICs use sockets.

 Placement of Bank3-4 expanson connector probably renders the nearby mounting hole useless.